-To enhance the resilience of its infrastructure to flooding from sea level rise, Monroe County instituted a pilot project in two communities—Twin Lakes in Key Largo and the Big Pine Key community of Sands—where streets are bordered by wetlands and canals and are subject to frequent flooding during king tides and other weather-related events.
+To enhance the resilience of its infrastructure, Monroe County instituted a pilot project in two communities—Twin Lakes in Key Largo and the Big Pine Key community of Sands—where streets are bordered by wetlands and canals and are already subject to frequent flooding during king tides and intense storms and precipitation events.

-WSP partnered with Monroe County to look at the problem and develop innovative solutions.
-Our team performed a pilot study to assess the 20-year tidal record and 2015 event, and determine a target elevation for roadways and required drainage improvements to adapt to the new conditions.
+As a partner to the county, WSP performed a pilot study to assess the 20-year tidal record and 2015 event, and determine a target elevation for roadways and required drainage improvements to adapt to the new conditions.

 The study outcomes informed our project solution, which includes elevating approximately 6,400 feet of specified roads and installing 2,000 feet of pre-treated and pressurized closed stormwater management systems.
 The drainage design consists of a gravity collection system with a pump station discharging into multiple injection wells.
 All runoff will be routed to the pump station using trunk lines along the main roads.